Running the Game

 System Warning: Advance clock by 1 if no player attempted repairs this round

-Emergency Lockdown (1 IT): Seal one edge until systems restored
+Emergency Lockdown: Seal one edge until systems restored

-Cascade Failure (2 IT): Advance clock by 2; all zones become hazardous
+Cascade Failure (1/scene): Advance clock by 2; all zones become hazardous

 Player Interaction: